Have you tried Kegels and think they “don’t work?”

 Contracting your pelvic floor muscles is essential for building strength, but relaxing them fully is a must!
 Not releasing all of those Kegels could lead to overworking and tightening up the area around it, leading to pain and excessive tension in the pelvic floor.
 (2) I call this Kegel Tension Syndrome, and it’s the #1 reason women fail at their Kegels.

 There is no Kegel without a Reverse Kegel.
 Your ability to relax your vaginal muscles is crucial during childbirth, pooing, peeing, and pain-free intimacy.
 Women who over Kegel their vaginal muscles create more weakness and this defeats the purpose of the Kegel.
-To discover how to do the Reverse Kegel Join Me At The V-Core Secrets Free Workshop.

 Kegel Mistake #3: BREATHE RIGHT for better KEGELS

 The diaphragm works naturally with the pelvic floor, and correct breathing should be integrated into your Kegel exercises for best results.
 Never hold your breath when you are doing Kegel exercises.
-Holding the breath will strain your vaginal muscles and create excessive downward pressure on your female organs, putting you at risk of leaking and pelvic organ prolapse.
+Holding your breath will strain your vaginal muscles and create excessive downward pressure on your female organs, putting you at risk of leaking and pelvic organ prolapse.
 So remember to breathe naturally when you are kegeling and exercising at the gym as well.
 NEVER hold your breath or overexert yourself when working out your vagina.

 Kegel Mistake #4: Substitute Muscles HURT Your Kegels

 When you tuck your pelvis under, stick your pelvis out, squeeze your butt or curl your toes under to do your Kegels, you’re engaging in a “Maladaptive Strategy” that uses other muscles, positions, or posture as a substitute for the actual Kegel exercise.
-These maladaptive strategies weaken your Kegels and are not ideal because the goal is for Kegels is to strengthen the pelvic floor muscles.
+These maladaptive strategies weaken your Kegels and are not ideal because the goal for Kegels is to strengthen the pelvic floor muscles.
 Women often use Maladaptive techniques when they cannot isolate the vaginal muscles in a kegel.
 The trick is to get good at isolating the pelvic floor muscles so those are the only muscles you are working out.

-When you’re able to master perfect form, Kegels can help improve urinary incontinence (3,4), prolapse (5), and increase your satisfaction with your sex life (6).
+When you’re able to master perfect form, Kegels can help improve urinary incontinence (3,4), and prolapse (5), and increase your satisfaction with your sex life (6).

 Kegel Mistake #5: Your Vagina Is Complex & Needs More